House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 (STATISTA)

 Carbon monoxide is a colorless, odorless, and tasteless gas.
 It’s produced when fuel (such as gasoline) reacts with oxygen.
-China being a major manufacturer of motor vehicles, it comes as no surprise the high levels of CO2 emissions.
+China is a major motor vehicle manufacturer, and it is no surprise that the country has high CO2 emissions.

 Inhaling too much carbon monoxide over a long period can damage the blood vessels in your lungs.
 Also, it can restrict blood flow, which can cause death.
 At lower levels, it can cause headaches, dizziness, and weakness.